opengeospatial/HY_Features/section_7.md

 The **conjointCatchment** association describes the interaction of a catchment with another catchment crossing an arbitrary boundary line.
 This line may be the divide separating adjacent catchments, or the diffuse divide between non-delineated sub-catchments within an encompassing catchment, or a fictive line between distant catchments.
 If required, this association shall be used to identify the interacting catchments.

 The **upperCatchment** association connects the catchment to the adjacent catchment above sharing a common (virtual) boundary line.
 This allows to describe connected catchments independent from identified inflow or outflow nodes.
 If required, this association may be used to trace the catchment network in upstream direction from mouth to source.
-In a dendritic network of catchments, where a catchment is determined by its outflow node, this association may be used to identify inflow into the catchment when a particular inflow location is not known, e.g. from headwater and tributary catchments.
+In a dendritic network of catchments, where a catchment is determined by its single outflow node, this association may be used to identify inflow into the catchment when a particular inflow location is not known, for eaxmaple in headwater and tributary catchments.

 The **lowerCatchment** association connects the catchment to the adjacent catchment below sharing a common (virtual) boundary line.
 This allows to describe connected catchments independent from identified inflow or outflow nodes.
 If required, this association may be used to trace the catchment network in downstream direction from source to mouth.

-The **boundaryLine** association relates the line bounding the catchment associating an infinite number of nodes on line each to be located in the catchment network as an outfall of corresponding catchment.
-If required, this association shall be used to identify a location on divide to place the outfall of a contributing catchment when a particular outflow location is not known.
+The **boundaryLine** association relates a conceptual line bounding the catchment, which carries an infinite number of nodes on line each to be located in the catchment network as an outfall of corresponding catchment.
+If required, this association may be used to identify a boundary line on whose lowest point an outfall may be placed when a particular outflow location is not known.

 | **Requirements Class** | [/req/hy_catchment/catchment] (/req/hy_catchment/catchment) |
 | --- | --- |